Bendpudi-Aditya/hello-world/README.md

 This is my Portfolio.
-Made using JS, HTML, CSS.
+Made using JavaScript, HTML and CSS.